Nambi-Srivatsav/Deep-Learning-Based-Collision-Avoidance/README.md

-# Neural Network for Predicting Collsion
+# Predictive Model For Collision Detection
 This is a demonstration of collision-detection and driving using a feedforward neural network from Interactive Robotics Lab at Arizona State University.